-Ham4Ham is Hamilton’s ticket lottery system which allows you to sign up to get your name entered into a randomized drawing for Hamilton tickets and the cost to enter is free.
+Ham4Ham is Hamilton’s ticket lottery system which allows you to enter into a randomized drawing for Hamilton tickets.
 If you win, then the tickets only cost $10.00 each, which is peanuts compared to its face value four-figured counterparts.

 For five days a week people can enter the free ticket lottery.
 The available performances include two shows on Saturday as well as two shows on Thursday, the extra shows being the 2:00 PM matinee.